nislab/gensync-benchmarking/README.md

 eltSize: <INT>
 falsePosProb: <DOUBLE between 0 and 1>
 ```
-- expected: Total number of expected elements.
+- expected: Represents the expected number of elements to be synced.
+If this parameter is too small, the sync may fail.
+If it is too large, the sync may be inefficient.
+The optimal size of the Bloom Filter will be calculated from this value.
-- eltSize: This is the size of each data element in bytes.
+- eltSize: This is the number of bytes of a single data element.
-- falsePosProb: This is the target false probability rate that the filter will have.
+- falsePosProb: This is the target false probability rate of the filter.
+Lower false positive rates will increase the computation cost of the filter, and higher false positive rates will decrease the reliability of the filter.
+A typical value for this is 0.05.

 MET IBLT
 ```
 eltSize: <INT>
 ```
 - eltSize: This is the size of each data element in bytes.
+Everything else will be optimized automatically.

 When we create multiple parameter files with the same data points,
 *GenSync* automatically detects that and uses file path references to